Dre Campbell Farm

 6. Essential Oils

-There are a few different essential oils that you can use to deter kudzu bugs.
+There are several essential oils that can be used to deter kudzu bugs.

-Some of these oils include tea tree oil, lavender oil, or peppermint oil.
+Some of these oils include tea tree oil, lavender oil, and peppermint oil.
 All of these essential oils have a strong scent that will naturally repel the critters.

 7. Neem Oil